-Retail business is very lucrative.
-Once you realize that you have made a great success in one location, you will be tempted to open a new store in another location.
-Not to mention the highly increasing customer demand for your products that you want to fulfill.
+The retail business is very lucrative.
+Once you realize that you have made great success in one location, you will be tempted to open a new store in another location.
+Not to mention the highly increasing customer demand for the products that you want to fulfill.

 - Make a Great Business Plan